-Serbia: Power companies restructuring, case studies of GazpromNeft NIS and EPS power utility company29.
-July 2014. / News Serbia Energy
+Serbia: Power companies restructuring, case studies of GazpromNeft NIS and EPS power utility company, News Serbia Energy

 If we make a literal parallel between the “Electric Power Industry of Serbia” and “Petroleum Industry of Serbia”, although it is essentially impossible because, after all, these are two different companies, and although both are energetic, differences are large in the type and mode, it would turn out that about half of workers in EPS are redundant.